indigane/visual-git/README.md

 # Visual Git

+Visual Git is the Git GUI I've wished existed so I didn't have to write it myself.

 Some ideas Visual Git may or may not be built on:

 - **See everything** you need without polling.
 Reduce mistakes by being aware of the state of your repository at all times.